Financial Position

 Investment Analysis

 Capital expenditure in the past financial year totalled € 142.6 million (previous year: € 138.3 million).
 This figure includes additions of € 4.2 million from finance leases not recognised as a direct cash expense (previous year: € 4.1 million).
-In 2017, capital expenditure focused on extending the Hamburg container and expanding transport and handling capacities.
+In 2017, capital expenditure focused on extending the Hamburg container terminals and expanding intermodal transport and handling capacities.

 Property, plant and equipment accounted for € 131.6 million (previous year: € 123.2 million) of capital expenditure, while intangible assets accounted for € 5.5 million (previous year: € 12.3 million) and investment property for € 5.5 million (previous year: € 2.8 million).

-amounting to € 81.2 million were made in the Container segment (previous year: € 81.3 million).
+Investments amounting to € 81.2 million were made in the Container segment (previous year: € 81.3 million).
 Capital expenditure was dominated by the procurement of handling equipment and storage capacities at the Hamburg container terminals.
 The Intermodal segment invested € 45.7 million (previous year: € 44.1 million).
 The METRANS Group accounted for most of this investment volume, mainly for locomotives.
 Capital expenditure in the Logistics segment came to € 1.4 million (previous year: € 2.4 million).
 The pro forma Holding/Other segment invested a total of € 8.4 million (previous year: € 10.3 million).
 A large proportion of capital expenditure was for the migration to a new terminal management system and for equipment to operate a power barge.

-Investments in the Container segment focus on enhancing the productivity of existing areas by using state-of-the-art handling technology and developing berth places for the trend in ship sizes.
-Meanwhile, in the Intermodal segment, the primary objective is to increase vertical integration to further improve the performance and range of its connections.
+Investments in the Container segment focus on enhancing the productivity of existing terminal areas by using state-of-the-art handling technology and developing berth places for the trend in ship sizes.
+Meanwhile, in the Intermodal segment, the primary objective is to increase vertical integration to further improve the performance and range of its hinterland connections.

 As of year-end, there were other financial liabilities for outstanding purchase commitments totalling € 110.6 million (previous year: € 56.8 million).This figure includes € 77.3 million (previous year: € 34.2 million) for the capitalisation of property, plant and equipment.